Róbert Jež

-Róbert Jež (born 10 July 1981) is a retired Slovak footballer who played as midfielder.
+Róbert Jež (born 10 July 1981) is a Slovak professional football manager, executive and former player who played as a midfielder.
+He is currently in charge of Podkonice, and the general manager of Pohronie.

-Career
+Playing career

 Club

 Jež began playing football at his local club Nitra.
 He made his first team debut in the 1999–2000 season but next season he moved to Gambrinus liga club Viktoria Plzeň.
 He spent in Viktoria five seasons besides half-year loan for Marila Příbram in autumn 2004.
 In July 2005, he signed for Žilina where he won the Corgoň Liga title twice.
 He became a club captain after Zdeno Štrba's transfer to Skoda Xanthi in July 2009.
 He qualified with Žilina to the 2010–11 UEFA Champions League and played all 6 group games.

 In February 2011, he joined Polish Ekstraklasa club Górnik Zabrze.
 After 14 matches and 5 goals for Górnik he signed a 3-year contract for Polonia Warsaw in June 2011.

-On 28 June 2016, Jež has announced his retirement from football because of his persistent problems with his back.
+On 28 June 2016, Jež has announced his retirement from football due to persistent problems with his back.